Fall and Spring Semester Funding

 Applications to the program must outline a clearly defined project and have the strong support of the faculty member with whom the student will work.
 Ahead of submitting the application, students must contact a faculty member about serving as a mentor for the summer.
 Each student must have a mentor in place when applying to the program.
 Mentors are asked to write letters of support as part of the application process.

 Questions about the Schupf Fellows Program should be directed to Associate Provost Pawan Dhingra or Nancy Ratner, coordinators of the Schupf Fellows Program.

 Gregory S. Call Summer Student Research Program

-This program supports summer research awards for rising seniors who are engaged in thesis work and includes a stipend of $13.50 per hour for up to eight weeks of work (or up to 320 hours), as well as on campus room and board unless the College determines that Covid-19 requires work to be remote.
-The application must outline a clearly defined project and have the strong support of an Amherst College faculty member with whom the student will work directly.
-Both students and their faculty sponsors must explain how the student's project can be done remotely, though the hope is that summer research students will have the option to live on campus.
+This program supports summer research awards for rising seniors who are engaged in thesis work and includes a stipend equivalent to $15.25 per hour for up to eight weeks of work (or up to $4,880), as well as on campus room and board.
+The application must briefly outline a clearly defined project and have the strong support of an Amherst College faculty member with whom the student will work directly.

 Please note that if a student receives funding to conduct summer research, the student is not eligible for other Amherst College employment during that time period, including summer internship funding.

 The Center for Community Engagement’s Engaged Research Program is a summer opportunity for rising seniors to support their thesis or capstone work.
 Juniors planning to conduct engaged or place-based research in preparation for a thesis or capstone project during the summer before their senior year are encouraged to apply.
 Up to $5,500 will be awarded for qualifying projects.
 Students interested in applying to the program should contact Zoë Jacobs.
 For more information on program requirements, please visit the CCE website.